Statutory guidance

 9.5 Funding for external moderation

-Each local authority receives direct funding from DfE for moderating maintained schools.
+Each local authority receives direct funding from DfE to moderate maintained schools.

-Local authorities should factor in the costs of re-moderation activities at the beginning of the year as part of the funding they retain centrally for maintained schools.
-They should not place additional charges on schools for appeals or re-moderation of TA judgements.
+Local authorities should factor in the costs of remoderation and appeals at the beginning of the year as part of the funding they retain centrally for maintained schools.
+They should not charge maintained schools an additional fee if the school:

 You can find more information about:

 Academies also receive direct funding from DfE for KS2 statutory external moderation.
-However, in the first year following conversion to an academy, funding is paid to the geographic local authority.
+However, in the first year following a maintained school’s conversion to an academy, the geographic local authority still receives the funding.
 Subsequent payments are made to the academy every 4 years.

 9.6 Local agreements

-External moderation arrangements that are communicated to schools by local authorities and lie outside the scope of this document are by local agreement only and must be clearly stated as non-statutory.
+Where local authorities inform schools of external moderation arrangements that lie outside the scope of this guidance, these are by local agreement only and must be clearly defined as non-statutory.
 Local agreements are in addition to, and do not replace, statutory guidance.

 Local agreements should be drawn up in consultation with, and with the agreement of, all stakeholders and revised annually.
 A local agreement should be signed by both the local authority and school.
 Schools that do not want to enter into a local agreement can instead ask the local authority to revert to the statutory moderation arrangements.
 All schools with a local agreement should have a written copy of this agreement from the local authority.